The Representational Status of Deep Learning Models: Representational Scientific Models

 There is a large and diverse literature that argues that not all models are faithfully representational \cite{wimsatt1987false,van2010scientific}; that models merely denote targets or exemplify relevant properties \cite{frigg2010fiction,frigg2016fiction}; that models are essentially tools and not necessarily representations \cite{giere2004models,parker2020model,boon2009models}; that what makes something a model is the functions it serves regardless of its representational status \cite{suarez2004inferential,contessa2007scientific}; that the appropriate epistemic evaluation of a model is a function of adequacy \cite{parker2020model} and not its similarity to targets --on and on.
 What gives rise to and motivates much of the diversity in this literature is a concern to make sense of how models can give us knowledge about the world in cases where they explicitly \textit{misrepresent} the world.
-Of course, by necessity, all instances of \textit{misrepresntation} are cases of representation, since there is \textit{something} that is being represented, just badly.\footnote{I am thankful to an anonymous referee for pointing this out.} Afterall, it is well established that most models \textit{misrepresent} their targets \cite{cartwright1984laws,batterman2010explanatory,rice2012optimality} and the more highly idealized the model, the less representationally faithful it is.
-Nevertheless, it has been argued that, in the extreme case, so called `targetless' models do not represent any real, nomologically possible, targets at all \cite{frigg2020modelling,weisberg2012simulation,levy2015modeling,massimi2019two}.\footnote{But, see \cite{verreaultrepresenting} for a recent argument that there are no `targetless' models.} Regardless, it is fairly straightforward to show that deep learning models have targets (see \textit{Section 3}).\\
+Of course, by necessity, all instances of \textit{misrepresntation} are cases of representation$_\text{rel}$, since there is \textit{something} that is being represented, just badly.
+After all, it is well established that most models \textit{misrepresent} their targets \cite{cartwright1984laws,batterman2010explanatory,rice2012optimality} and, for example, the more highly idealized the model, the less representationally$_\text{rel}$ faithful it is.
+Nevertheless, it has also been argued that, in the extreme case, so-called `targetless' models do not represent$_\text{rel}$ any real, nomologically possible, targets at all \cite{frigg2020modelling,weisberg2012simulation,levy2015modeling,massimi2019two}.\footnote{But, see \cite{verreaultrepresenting} for a recent argument that there are no `targetless' models.} Regardless, it is fairly straightforward to show that deep learning models have targets (see \textit{Section 3}).